Clicky

 Engine parts, on the other hand, tend to be available for a longer period since manufacturers do not frequently change these essential components and use them for many models.

-In summary, I wouldn’t let engine hours be the only deciding factor when considering the lifespan.
+In summary, I wouldn’t let engine hours be the only deciding factor when considering a jet ski lifespan.
 Some might argue that engine hours become less important when other factors are considered.

 Why The Hours Don’t Matter: